aidanwhiteley/scala_impatient/README.md

 <h3>Project build</h3>
 <p>
 The project can be built with SBT using the build.sbt file.
-This should bring down the dependencies for testing using ScalaTest and supporting running the tests as JUnits if required,
+This should bring down the dependencies for testing using ScalaTest and supporting running the tests as JUnits if required.
+Running &quot;test&quot; from sbt should run the 130 or so ScalaTest based tests which, at the time of writing, should all pass (with 2 currently marked as ignored.
 </p><p>
 The repository doesn't include any Eclipse related files although Eclipse is being used during the development.
 The SBT eclipse plugin can be added using